Mission Brewery Plaza: Craft brewery

-In 2007, the name was revived when a new Mission Brewery craft brewery opened in Downtown San Diego.
+In 2007, the name was revived when a new Mission Brewery craft brewery opened in East Village, San Diego.
 It is housed at 1441 L Street in the historic Wonder Bread building, built in 1894.
-The former commercial bakery is now a 14,000 sqft brewery with a capacity of 10,000 barrels a year and a tasting room that can accommodate up to 400 people.
+The former commercial bakery is now a 14,000 sqft brewery with an initial capacity of 10,000 barrels a year and a tasting room that could accommodate up to 400 people.
 The brewery produces hefeweizen, IPA, blonde ale and amber styles, as well as extreme beers like Shipwrecked Double IPA, Carrack Imperial Red, Dark Seas Imperial Stout, and El Conquistador.
+As a result of the Covid-19 pandemic, Mission Brewery converted their main tasting room into additional brewing capacity for contract brewing and converted a back area of the lot into a new tasting room, moving the building entrance from L Street to 14th Street.
+Mission Brewery has one additional tasting room located in the Kensington neighborhood of San Diego, having taken it over from Kensington Brewing Company whose owners left the brewing industry.